Are There Any Physical Fitness Requirements For Climbing Mount Shasta?

 Physical fitness refers to the overall health and well-being of an individual's body and their ability to perform physical activities efficiently.
 It encompasses various aspects, including cardiovascular endurance, muscular strength, flexibility, and body composition.
 Being physically fit allows you to engage in daily activities with ease, maintain a healthy weight, and reduce the risk of chronic diseases.

-See also Are There Any Statistics On Deaths While Climbing Mount Shasta?
+See also What Are The Risks Of Altitude-related Fatigue On Mount Shasta?

 Components of physical fitness